Osaka Defeats Mertens To Reach WTA Final In US Open Tuneup - UrduPoint

 Osaka Defeats Mertens To Reach WTA Final In US Open Tuneup

-Japanese fourth seed Naomi Osaka won the semi-final match she once vowed not to play, defeating Belgium's Elise Mertens on Friday to reach the Western & Southern Open final
+Japanese fourth seed Naomi Osaka won the semi-final match she once vowed not to play, defeating Belgium's Elise Mertens on Friday to reach the ATP and WTA Western & Southern Open final

-New York, (APP - UrduPoint / Pakistan Point News - 28th Aug, 2020 ) :Japanese fourth seed Naomi Osaka won the semi-final match she once vowed not to play, defeating Belgium's Elise Mertens on Friday to reach the Western & Southern Open final.
+New York, (APP - UrduPoint / Pakistan Point News - 28th Aug, 2020 ) :Japanese fourth seed Naomi Osaka won the semi-final match she once vowed not to play, defeating Belgium's Elise Mertens on Friday to reach the ATP and WTA Western & Southern Open final.

-Osaka's 6-2, 7-6 (7/5) victory advanced her into Saturday's championship match against either British eighth seed Johanna Konta or two-time Australian Open winner Victoria Azarenka of Belarus in the same New York COVID-19 quarantine bubble where the US Open will begin on Monday.
+Osaka's 6-2, 7-6 (7/5) victory advanced her into Saturday's championship match against two-time Australian Open winner Victoria Azarenka of Belarus in the same New York COVID-19 quarantine bubble where the US Open will begin on Monday.

-The US Open tuneup event is typically played in Cincinnati but was moved in the wake of the deadly virus outbreak.
+Azarenka defeated British eighth seed Johanna Konta 4-6, 6-4, 6-1 in the other semi-final of the US Open tuneup, which is typically played in Cincinnati but was moved in the wake of the deadly virus outbreak.

+Later the men's semi-finals sent world number one Novak Djokovic of Serbia against Spanish eighth seed Roberto Bautista Agut and Greek fourth seed Stefanos Tsitsipas against Canada's Milos Raonic.

 Two-time Grand Slam champion Osaka said Wednesday she wouldn't play in the semi-finals to protest the police shooting of Jacob Blake in Kenosha, Wisconsin.